juliuszciazynski/Loan_Prediction/README.md

 Principal Component Analysis proved to be a useful tool for reducing dimensionality and improving model efficiency.
 This project provides valuable insights into automating the loan eligibility process, enabling companies to streamline their operations and target eligible customers more effectively.

-Feel free to customize and expand upon this template according to your project's specific details and findings!